dojo/framework/docs/en/styling-and-theming/supplemental.md

 1. The widget's class should have the `@theme()` decorator applied, passing in the widget's imported CSS module as a decorator argument.
     -   Note that widgets can import and reference multiple CSS modules, in which case additional `@theme()` decorators can be stacked, one for each corresponding CSS import intended to be themeable.
-2. The widget's parent class should be wrapped with `ThemedMixin`.
+2. The widget's parent class should extend `ThemedMixin`.
 3. One or more of the widget's styling classes should be wrapped in a call to `this.theme()` when rendering the widget.

 By convention, there is a fourth requirement that is useful when developing widgets intended for distribution (this is a convention that widgets in Dojo's widget library follow):